-Title of policy Safeguarding and Child protection Policy, 2023-4 Author and Policy Owner Director of Safeguarding Version number 5 Date and approved by 12 [TM] February 2024; Browne Jacobson Date approved and adopted by 26 th February 20234; St Thomas Aquinas Catholic Multi Academy Trust Board of Directors Date of next review At least annually; on or before September 2024 Docui ment review and editorial updates Version control and signature Date Key revisions [Chair of Directors] 1st September 2023 10th February 2024 Updates from Keeping children safe in education, 2023 which include: filtering and monitoring systems and responsibilities; children absent from education; illegal to cause a child under 18 to marry; zero tolerance culture towards transphobia; inform short listed candidates that online searches will be carried out on the successful candidate as part of our due diligence.
-Updates to Woking Together to Safeguard Children 2023, and the Prevent Duty Guidance, 2023.
-This includes addition to the safeguarding definition, further examples of particularly vulnerable children to be aware of, the need for DSLs/Prevent Leads to undertake additional indepth Prevent training and delivering referral training to staff, Prevent concerns should be transferred securely when a child moves to another school, the need to build resilience to radicalisation through the curriculum, effective policies, Inc. effective protocols for visiting speakers'
+Title of policy Safeguarding and Child protection Policy, 2024-2025

+Author and Policy Owner Director of Safeguarding Version number 6 Date and approved by 18 th July 2024; Browne Jacobson Date approved and adopted by 24: St Thomas Aquinas Catholic Multi t Board of Directors Date of next review At least annua lly; on or before September 2025 Document review and editorial updates Version control and signature Date Key revisions [Chair of Directors] 1 st September 2024 Updates from Keeping children safe in education, 2024 which include: filtering and monitoring systems and responsibilities; children absent from education; illegal to cause a child under 18 to marry; zero tolerance culture towards transphobia; inform short listed candidates that online searches will be carried out on the successful candidate as part of our due diligence.
+10 th February 2024 Updates to Woking Together to Safeguard Children Dec.2023, and the Prevent Duty Guidance, Dec.2023.
+This includes further examples of particularly vulnerable children staff need to be to be aware of, the need for DSLs/Prevent Leads to undertake additional indepth Prevent training and delivering referral training to staff, prevent concerns should be transferred securely when a child moves to another school, the need to build resilience to radicalisation through the curriculum, effective policies, Inc. effective protocols for visiting speakers' 15 th July 2024 New definition of safeguarding.
+Throughout the document, minor technical changes from KCSIE 2024.
+An updated list of early help indicators.
+Updates to children who are LGB or gender questioning.
+School needs to create a culture where LGBT or gender questioning pupils can speak out or share any concerns with staff.
+Updates from the Cass review -section is still under review.
+Updated definition of early help.
+The section on preventing radicalisation is still under review.
+An updated definition of radicalisation.
+DSL's written records should include the rationale for decisions made.
+Throughout KCSIE, abuse is defined as abuse, neglect and exploitation.